Manifold Learning and Nonlinear Homogenization: Example 1: Semilinear elliptic equations with highly oscillatory media

 We compute the $H^{1/2}(\partial\Omega)$-norm numerically using the Gagliardo seminorm~\cite{DiPaVa:2012}:

 For these boundary configurations, we solve the equation

 and build two sets of dictionaries by confining the solutions in the interior $\Omega_m$ and the boundary $\partial\Omega_{m}$, as follows:

 In the online stage, local boundary conditions are updated according to~\cref{eqn:general_approx_soln_op} at each iteration, with coefficients computed from~\cref{eqn:coef_general}.
 The local tangent space is found by searching for the $k$ nearest neighbors in the dictionary $\mathscr{B}_m$, mapped to the dictionary $\mathscr{I}_m$ (see \eqref{eq:dics}).
+We use the $L^2$ norm to measure the distance between the newly generated solutions and the older solution set.

 Once a preset error tolerance is achieved (at step $n$, say), the global solution is patched up from the local pieces, as follows:

 where $u_m^{(n)}$ is the local solution on $\Omega_m$ at the $n$-th step and $\chi_m:\Omega\rightarrow\mathbb{R}$ is a smooth partition of unity.